nus-cs2103-AY2223S1/tp/docs/ug-pages/file-management.md

 ### Importing from CSV file : `file import`

-RC4HDB provides users with the ability to import data from `.csv` files.
-In order for RC4HDB to find your files, place them in the data folder, `[JAR file location]/data`.
+RC4HDB provides users with the ability to import data from [CSV](glossary.md#csv) files.
+In order for RC4HDB to find your files, place them in the [main data folder](data-management.md#finding-your-data-file).

 Format: `file import FOLDER_NAME`

 :information_source: The csv file that you want to have imported must follow this [format](#csv-file-format).<br>

 Examples:
-* `file import residents` will import the data from `residents.csv` into a new data file `residents.json`.
+* `file import residents` will import the data from `residents.csv` into a new **resident** data file which can be found in the `residents` folder in the main data folder.

 [Back to Top](#back-to-menuuserguidemd)